Read about your education and career options.

-There were about 469,500 corrections officers in the U.S. in 2012, and while the work can be demanding, many COs like the job security, the benefits and the opportunities for advancement.
+There were about 474,800 corrections officers and bailiffs in the U.S. in 2014, and while the work can be demanding, many COs like the job security, the benefits and the opportunities for advancement.

 Most corrections officers work in the following types of correctional facilities: